Hasselblad’s Multi-Shot digitally preserves art history for the future at the Rijksmuseum in Amsterdam

-The mighty resolving power of Hasselblad’s Multi-Shot cameras makes them ideal for the museum sector, and they took centre stage at a recent international convention held at the Rijksmuseum in Amsterdam.
+The mighty resolving power of Hasselblad’s Multi-Shot cameras makes them ideal for the museum sector, and they took centre stage at an international convention held at the Rijksmuseum in Amsterdam.

 Cecile van der Harten, Head of the Image Department at the Rijksmuseum in Amsterdam, puts it like this: “If a scientist wants to study a picture of an object from a museum’s collection, then they need to be sure that every institution’s photography department is doing things in exactly the same way.
 If this doesn’t happen then there can be no scientific conclusion.”